|Watch the annual Leonids meteor shower in the night sky every November (or you could watch the Perseids in August when the weather is warmer).

 between our computers, necessary for sending files of text and photographs.
 To get ready, all participants

-should read my Introduction to Space Rocks (click link under We Plan Together).
+should read Astronomy That Falls From The Sky (click link under We Plan Together).

 HANDOUTS FOR YOUR STUDENTS